View a precise real RAW histogram as you have never seen it before

 RawDigger is a tool allowing to view, study, and analyze pure raw data

 as recorded by digital photo- and certain video cameras.

-RawDigger by LibRaw, LLC, is a tool to visualize and examine pure raw data as the camera has recorded it.
-In essence, it is a microscope of sorts that lets you drill down into raw data.
+RawDigger is a microscope of sorts that lets you drill down into raw data

 RawDigger doesn’t alter the raw data in any way.
 RawDigger is not a raw convertor.
 Instead, it allows you to see the data that will be used by raw convertors.

 RawDigger supports nearly all cameras that have raw capability.
 Support for new cameras is usually implemented within few weeks after raw samples become available.

 - RawDigger allows one to display and research the real Raw Histogram of the raw data, which greatly differs from the in-camera histogram, as well as histograms presented by most of the raw converters.

 - To facilitate accurate raw image study, the histogram can be displayed in different modes, over the whole image or rectangular selections of the portions of the image.